Useful information FAQs.

 • Generally, all substances that come into contact with brine must be authorised by the authorities and are subject to the strict provisions of water law.

-• Seismicity is associated with any utilisation of the subsurface (e.g. mining, drinking water extraction, hydrocarbon extraction).
-The aim is to keep seismicity below the perception threshold and avoid even the smallest damage.
+• Seismicity is a risk associated with any utilisation of the subsurface (e.g. mining, drinking water extraction, hydrocarbon extraction)).
+Vulcan’s aims to keep seismicity below the perception threshold and avoid even the slightest damage

-• To achieve this, all activities during project development and operation are monitored using highly sensitive vibration measurements and operations are adjusted accordingly.
+• To achieve this, all activities during project development and operation are monitored using highly sensitive vibration measurements and operations are adjusted accordingly, and Vulcan’s operations always remain in the “green zone” of the best practice system deployed by the authorities.

-• The company has drawn up a detailed liability concept.
-This provides for a fund made available by Vulcan to settle minor claims via an independent ombudsman.
-Insurance may come into play in the unlikely event of major or very numerous incidents.
-Liability insurance usually only covers the current value.
+• Vulcan has developed a detailed liability concept which provides for a fund made available to settle minor claims via an independent ombudsman.
+In the unlikely event of major damage or frequent incidents, liability insurance covers the current value.

 • During a 3D seismic survey, so-called vibro-trucks drive over roads and paths in the exploration area.